Control-M SaaS Full Migration

 All Modes |

---control-m-enterprise-manager-database-name=<EM_Database_Name> Type your database or service name. |
+--control-m-enterprise-manager-database-name "<EM_Database_Name>" Type your database or service name. |

 All Modes |

---libmemsym-control-file=<LIBMEMSYM_Control_File.csv_Pathname> (Optional) Creates Pool variables with names and values that correspond to each variable in the %%LIBMEMSYM list variable.
-For more information, see List Variables.
+--libmemsym-control-file "<LIBMEMSYM_Control_File.csv_Pathname>" (Optional) Defines the filename that you create in Creating a LIBMEMSYM Control File, which enables you to create pool variables with names and values that correspond to each variable in the %%LIBMEMSYM list variable.
 Control-M SaaS does not recognize %%LIBMEMSYM variable lists.
-You must find all your %%LIBIMEMSYM variable lists, copy them to your local host, and create a control file to migrate your %%LIBIMEMSYM variable lists to Pool variables, as described in Creating a LIBMEMSYM Control File. |
+To migrate your variable lists, you must find all your %%LIBIMEMSYM variable lists, copy them to your local host, and create a control file to migrate your %%LIBIMEMSYM variable lists to Pool variables, as described in Creating a LIBMEMSYM Control File. |

 Output Folder Path |